NadaYehia/Generative-Bayesian-learning-of-hidden-targets/ReadMe.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 This README provides a comprehensive overview of the project, its components, and how to use it.
-Let me know if you need further refinements or additional sections!